jkriege2/JKQtPlotter/examples/simpletest_barchart/README.md

     double Y2[Ndata]={       -5,       -3,        1,        3,       6};
     double Y3[Ndata]={        6,        2,        5,        3,       6};

-    // 3. make data available to JKQTPLotter by adding it to the internal datastore.
+    // 3. make data available to JKQTPlotter by adding it to the internal datastore.
     //    Note: In this step the data is copied (of not specified otherwise)
     //    the variables columnX and columnY... will contain the internal column ID of the
     //    newly created columns with names "x" and "y..." and the (copied) data from X